CRE Basics:Underwriting Retail & Valuation - September 2018

 Thursday, October 11th, 2018

 The course is designed to introduce the lending process for retail properties, focusing on the underwriting component.
-Beginning with an exploration of the capital sources available for retail financing, the course beings with a review of the types of retail and then introduces the cash flow analysis including how rents and expenses are derived.
+Beginning with an exploration of the capital sources available for retail financing, the course begins with a review of the types of retail and then introduces the cash flow analysis including how rents and expenses are derived.
 The course then proceeds through the valuation process.
-Participants also review how underwriters determine whether a particular retail center is accceptable collateral to secure a prospective mortgage.
+Participants also review how underwriters determine whether a particular retail center is acceptable collateral to secure a prospective mortgage.
 The course will also review common lending risks and risk mitigants associated with the retail product.

 - Examine a typical retail lease and the key clauses that are crucial to underwriting; practice abstracting a lease

 - Describe the importance of economic and demographic market data

 - Examine tenancy (credit and non-credit) including rollover risk and how turnover impacts a property's cash flow

 - Learn the components to deriving income and expenses for a retail center

 - Examine how the physical layout affects the rents and underwriting

 - Describe risks common in lending on retail and associated risk mitigants; learn how to calculate risk metrics